elastic/elasticsearch-k8s-metrics-adapter/README.md

 It can be used to automatically scale applications, using the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) querying metrics collected by [Metricbeat](https://www.elastic.co/beats/metricbeat) or [Agent](https://www.elastic.co/elastic-agent), and stored in [Elasticsearch](https://www.elastic.co/elasticsearch/).

+## Use of the adapter
+This adapter is currently considered as experimental, and is thus not yet fully supported in production by Elastic.
+We'd love to get your feedback for any issues or contributions, in the form of issues in this repository.

-## Deployment
+## Getting started

-Refer to [deploy/README.md](deploy/README.md) to configure and deploy the metrics adapter.
+Refer to [deploy/README.md](deploy/README.md) to configure and deploy the metrics adapter to your Kubernetes cluster.

 ## Configuration